Colorectal cancer survivor, screened with Cologuard

 “I was in disbelief and to be honest, I was a little annoyed,” she admitted.
 Having just gone through uterine cancer and surgery, the idea of yet another cancer diagnosis was an unwelcome one.

-After a follow-up colonoscopy, Arlene heard the words “You have cancer” for the second time in only a few months.
+After a colonoscopy, Arlene heard the words “You have cancer” for the second time in only a few months.
 This time, it was stage III and she would need surgery and chemotherapy.

 Arlene accepted the news in waves: her fear turned into understandable frustration which gave way to introspection and relief.
 At the age of 62, she was starting to look at her life with newfound clarity.

+Arlene returned to the things she loved with passion.
 Things like creative endeavors – knitting, painting, and clay work.
 Things like traveling with her daughter and filling up her passport with new stamps.
 Things like giving back to others.

-In the midst of 24 chemotherapy rounds, that perspective is pushing Arlene forward.
+In the midst of 24 chemotherapy rounds, that perspective pushed Arlene forward.
 She doesn’t deny that her road has been a long one – having dealt with cancer for 18 months – but she doesn’t allow herself to wallow in that thinking.
 Quite the contrary – the peace and purpose she feels in sharing with others is profound.

 Arlene wants others to feel that urgency – not only toward screening for colon cancer, but around enjoying each day doing the things we love most with the people we love most.